andrew/ultimate-awesome/README.md

 - [awesome-agents](https://github.com/vince-lam/awesome-agents) - Compare open-source LLM agentic projects by their metrics to assess popularity and activeness.
 - [Awesome-Local-LLM](https://github.com/WaterPistolAI/Awesome-Local-LLM) - A curated list of resources, libraries, tools, and communities for working with Local Large Language Models (LLMs).
 - [awesome-quant](https://github.com/xiaomingx/awesome-quant) - A curated list of insanely awesome libraries, packages and resources for Quants (Quantitative Finance).
+- [best-django-resource](https://github.com/iamfoysal/best-django-resource) - A curated list of the best and most useful packages, models, and resources for Django development.
 - [awesome-pytorch-list](https://github.com/xiaomingx/awesome-pytorch-list) - A comprehensive list of pytorch related content on GitHub,such as different models,implementations,helper libraries,tutorials etc.
 - [awesome_medical](https://github.com/yousefis/awesome_medical) - Awesome m.
 - [fucking-awesome-tensorflow](https://github.com/correia-jpv/fucking-awesome-tensorflow) - TensorFlow - A curated list of dedicated resources.
 With repository stars⭐ and forks🍴.